 Hotels near the cruise terminals:

 As a city that caters to cruise passengers, there are also a number of Tampa hotels that offer parking during your cruise, as well as hotels with cruise shuttles.
-Here are a few options for each.
+Below are a few options for each, but we suggest seeing our full list in the articles linked above.

 Hotels with cruise parking: